Estate planning pathways for South Africans.

 After a bereavement

-When someone close to you dies, the world goes quiet and loud at the same time.
-This pathway sets out, in plain South African terms, what to handle in the first hours, the first week and the first month - in roughly the order it tends to be needed.
+What to handle in the first hours, first week and first month after a death in the family - in plain South African terms and roughly the order it tends to be needed.

 Widows & widowers